 The Sultan's Game

-The adjudant has the combined moves of bishop and knight.
+The Marshall has the combined moves of Rook and Knight.

-The marshall has the combined moves of rook and knight.
+The Adjudant has the combined moves of Bishop and Knight.

-Pawns may make at their first movement a triple or double step (or a normal single step movement), so a white pawn on e2 can move to e3, e4, or e5 (or capture at d3 or f3).
-At each of the squares passed by, the pawn can be taken en passant.
-Pawns can promote to general, queen, adjudant, marshall, rook, knight, or bishop.
-In Tressan's other game The Emperor's Game, pawns could only promote to lost pieces, so this rule may well be also the case here.
+Pawns may make a double or triple step for their first move, so a white Pawn on e2 can move to e3, e4, or e5 (or capture at d3 or f3).
+At each squares passed over, the Pawn can be taken en passant.
+Pawns can promote to Commander, Queen, Adjudant, Marshall, Rook, Knight, or Bishop, but only to a piece that has been previously captured.

 A player can castle under the same conditions as orthodox chess.
 When castling, both the rook and the king move four squares in each others directions (thus rook and king do not end up at adjacent positions after castling.)